 On March 2, 2023, the State of Texas issued a demand letter to RJR Tobacco, Philip Morris USA and ITG Brands, pursuant to the Texas Tobacco Settlement Agreement, for underpaid sums owed to Texas for years 2019 through 2022 and a change in the calculation going forward, asserting that RJR Tobacco, PM USA and ITG issued payments to Texas that were based on unauthorized changes to the base year 1997 NOP by incorporating into their calculations the lower federal corporate tax rate enacted in 2018.
 The State seeks damages in the amount of at least \$114 million cumulative for 2019 through 2022 (the last year for which there was a calculation at the time of demand).
 In addition, in a letter dated March 3, 2023 to the independent accounting firm retained by the parties to calculate settlement payments due under the Previously Settled States settlement agreements, PricewaterhouseCoopers LLC (PwC), Texas requested that PwC's calculation of the NOP Adjustment due Texas for 2022 be based on the value fixed in the Mississippi decision (discussed above) that found the base year 1997 NOP to be used in calculating the Net Operating Profit Adjustment was not affected by the change in the federal corporate tax rate in 2018.
 On March 13, 2023, the parties entered into an agreement tolling the statute of limitations for the State to file a motion to enforce on these issues until May 15, 2023.
 On March 24, 2023, PwC's calculation of the NOP Adjustment due Texas for 2022 did not use the value fixed in the Mississippi decision.
 On May 8, 2023, PM USA and RJR Tobacco filed a motion to enforce the settlement agreement.
 On May 22, 2023, Texas filed its opposition and cross-motion to enforce the settlement agreement.
 On May 30, 2023, PM USA and RJR Tobacco filed a combined opposition to the cross-motion and reply in further support of the motion.
 On June 6, 2023, Texas filed a reply in support of its cross motion to enforce the settlement agreement.
 On June 13, 2023, PM USA and RJR Tobacco filed a sur-reply in response to the State's reply in support of cross-motion to enforce the settlement agreement.
-The motion and cross-motion are fully submitted.
+On March 15, 2024, the court granted the state's cross-motion to enforce and denied the motion to enforce filed by PM USA and RJR Tobacco.
+The court ordered that each party shall have thirty (30) days to present a respective memorandum on damages and interest.
+The parties filed their briefs on damages and interest on April 15, 2024.
+The parties also filed supplemental briefs.
+The Court held a hearing on July 17, 2024.